Introduction to Firearm Safety

 Whenever firearms are being handled, an incident can occur if the firearm is not handled responsibly.
 Preventing hunting incidents depends on knowing and understanding firearms, and handling them skillfully and safely.
 Responsible hunters practice safe habits until they become second nature.

-General Firearm Safety
+10 Commandments of Firearm Safety

 - Point a firearm only at something you intend to shoot.
 Avoid all horseplay with a gun.

 - Store firearms and ammunition separately and safely.
 Store each in secured locations beyond the reach of children and careless adults.